grafana/loki/docs/promtail-examples.md

 jobs for parsing logs.
 A job with a `journal` key configures it for systemd journal reading.

-`cutoff` is an optional string specifying the earliest entry that will be read.
-If unspecified, `cutoff` defaults to `7h`.
-Even if the position in the journal is saved, if the entry corresponding to that position is older than the cutoff, the position won't be used.
+`max_age` is an optional string specifying the earliest entry that will be read.
+If unspecified, `max_age` defaults to `7h`.
+Even if the position in the journal is saved, if the entry corresponding to that position is older than the max_age, the position won't be used.

 `path` is an optional string specifying the path to read journal entries from.
 If unspecified, defaults to the system default (`/var/log/journal`).